Landris18/BoilerIo/README.md

 # BoilerIo

-A boilerplate for ionic react projet
+A boilerplate for ionic react project

 ## Installation of required packages